 2- Do.
 Not.
 Buy.
 That.
 Stock.

-3- Seek help from a trained professional (e.g., a REAL financial advisor).
+3- Seek help from a trained professional (e.g., a Real Financial Professional).

 At this point, PID appears to be all over the world.
-You may even run into asymptomatic carriers who have gotten wildly wealthy off of hope-based investing by sheer luck.
+You may even run into asymptomatic carriers who have gotten wildly wealthy from hope-based investing through sheer luck.
 Just remember that for each of them, there are ten more investors for whom PID has caused financial ruin.

 Be safe out there, people, and stay vigilant.